 Walt completed the third grade in Kansas but his education was interrupted by illness for the next term.
 He had both scarlet fever and rheumatic fever.
 He was hospitalized for several weeks on the air base.
 In the hospital he was in a body cast that covered his upper body and one arm.
 His arm was in a cast for weeks afterwards.

 In the summer of 1945, we returned to Los Angeles and Walt re-entered grammar school that fall.
 Because of his long absences from school, the school authorities decided to discard his Kansas schooling and had him complete the third grade again in Los Angeles.
-Consequently, Walt was 1½ years behind his original classmates.
-He graduated from Los Angeles High School in the Winter 1954 class instead of the Spring 1953 class.
+Consequently, Walt was one full year behind his original classmates.
+He graduated from Los Angeles High School in the Winter 1954 class.

 Walt then entered UCLA and joined the Delta Tau Delta fraternity.
 He dated Winifred Alker, when she was a member of the Delta Gamma sorority.
 He received his BS in Finance in the Spring 1958 class.

 Walt was wonderfully athletic.
 As a child he could do almost everything well.
 He loved climbing, especially buildings, such as the Wiltern Building in Los Angeles.
-He was quarterback of his high school football team and played intramural two-man volleyball at UCLA.
+He was a quarterback on his high school football team and played intramural two-man volleyball at UCLA.